Discover New Zealand with a New Zealand campervan tripby Cristóbal Manjón | June 2, 2020

-New Zealand, or "land of the long white cloud" in the Maori language, is a country in Oceania located in the southwestern Pacific Ocean.
+New Zealand, or the "land of the long white cloud" in the Maori language, is a country in Oceania located in the southwestern Pacific Ocean.
 It is a destination of authentic contrasts offering a diversity of landscapes which are unique in the world.
 Its geographical isolation for millions of years has allowed it to develop a flora and fauna of incredible diversity, which you will not find anywhere else on the planet.

 Among its particularities, New Zealand is known as the largest farm in the world.
 This is due to the fact that the country boasts approximately 70 million sheep and 8 million cows for a population of 5 million people.
 It is also worth noting that one-third of its territory is a national park and that the country of the kiwis is home to the largest number of penguin species on the planet.

-If you're a backpacker, travelling in New Zealand by campervan is the best way to explore this beautiful country and blend in with its culture.
-This article will tell you exactly how to do it.
-If you are planning to visit New Zealand, you will need your NZETA New Zealand.
-Visagov provides you with an easy and simple system to obtain it thanks to our simplified application form for New Zealand that takes you only about 5 minuts to complete.
-A campervan tour allows you to explore New Zealand's beautiful beaches and turquoise lakes more slowly and freely, as well as enjoying countless spectacular mountain views and camping in exclusive locations.
+If you're a backpacker, a New Zealand campervan trip is the best way to explore this beautiful country, the cities in New Zealand and blend in with its culture.
+This article will tell you exactly how to do a campervan trip in New Zealand.
+If you are planning to visit New Zealand, you will need your NZeTA visa.

+Whether as a couple, with family or friends, a campervan trip New Zealand is the ultimate way to discover the country at your own pace.
+A campervan trip allows you to explore New Zealand's beautiful beaches and turquoise lakes more slowly and freely, as well as enjoying countless spectacular mountain views and camping exclusive locations.

 Generally speaking, a campervan can carry almost everything you need to travel with you and take all the cosiness of a home with you.
 This type of vehicle is often equipped with a bed, a kitchen, a refrigerator, a microwave oven and sockets, making your long journeys even more comfortable.

-Tips for Campervan Travel in New Zealand
+Tips for a campervan trip in New Zealand

 Campervans in New Zealand are not free of charge.
-When considering the cost of renting your campervan, keep in mind that fuel is expensive as well and you will also need to take out insurance for the vehicle.
+When considering the cost of renting your campervan, keep in mind that fuel is expensive and you will also need to take out insurance for the vehicle.

-For sea and mountain lovers, a visit to Egmont National Park and its Mount Taranaki is a must to start your North Island adventure.
+For sea and mountain lovers, Egmont National Park and its Mount Taranaki is a must to start your North Island adventure.
 From there, it is possible to follow one of the most beautiful itineraries in the country that will lead you to Tongariro National Park.
 Another emblematic place is Rotorua, the cradle of Maori and the capital of geothermal energy where you can discover this fascinating culture up close.

 The South Island features spectacular lakes such as Tekapo and Pukaki, two great places to include in your New Zealand itinerary.
 On the way to Mount Cook National Park, you will enjoy the beauty of New Zealand's nature.